0Tck/mini_5/req.md

     2.1 home page to login to website
-    2.2 login home page that display atteandance and cgpa, which can be expanded to check full metrics 2.3 a portal to library (connects via a button) 2.4 online communication platform, to communicate (to post questions related to acadamecis)
+    2.2 login home page that display atteandance and cgpa, which can be expanded to check full metrics 2.3 a portal to library (connects via a button) 2.4 online communication platform, to communicate (to post questions related to academics) 2.5 updation of local events

 ##Software req